Skip to content

 Show syncon IDs

-You can show the syncon IDs inside text elements tiles (white layer) and, for collocation, word tiles (tomato) that correspond to Knowledge Graph concepts identified by the disambiguator.
+You can show the syncon IDs inside text elements tiles (white layer) and, for collocation, word tiles (tomato) that correspond to knowledge graph concepts identified by the disambiguator.

 To toggle base syncon ID visibility select Toggle Syncon IDs on the toolbar.